 Suggestions for improvements to the Advanced Library Format and/or to this manual are welcome.
-They should be sent to the address below.
+They should be sent to the ALF email reflector alf@eda.org or to the address below.

 Information about Open Verilog International and membership enrollment can be obtained by inquiring at the address below.